-- The current 6-year graduation rate for BOP alumni (student participants from the summer of 2010) is 80%, compared to 76% for all of Purdue University and 70% for all of Purdue University’s underrepresented minority students, and roughly 50% for all 4-year higher education institutions in the US.
+- The current 5-year graduation rate for BOP alumni (student participants from the summer of 2012) is 90%, compared to 69% for all of Purdue University’s underrepresented minority students, and roughly 45% for minority students at all 4-year higher education institutions in the US.

 Location: Jerry S. Rawls Hall (West Lafayette, Indiana)

 Participants: 20-30 incoming, historically underrepresented minority Krannert freshmen

 Financial Support: $200,000 - $300,000 ($10,000 per student participant; covers tuition, room & board, and books and materials)